igorbenav/fastcrud/CONTRIBUTING.md

 - Address any feedback from code reviews.
 - Once approved, your contributions will be merged into the main branch.

-##Code of Conduct
+## Code of Conduct
-Please adhere to our Code of Conduct to maintain a welcoming and inclusive environment.
+Please adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) to maintain a welcoming and inclusive environment.

-Thank you for contributing to FastCRUD!
+Thank you for contributing to FastCRUD🚀